masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## debug/comptime

-Pyrope can assign/read compile attributes to variables, but there are two common attributes that have a reserved keyword and special access (`debug` and `comptime`).
+Pyrope can assign/read compile attributes to variables, but two keywords and special access (`debug` and `comptime`).
 Either of them can be placed at the beginning of the statement for function calls and assignments.
 It is also possible to place them before code blocks to indicate that all the statements inside the code block are either